 Installation & Usage

-The lower half of the screen consists of three modules: "Detection History", "Scanner", and "Real-Time Protection".
-Clicking on any of these will expand your options and enable you to view additional settings.
+The lower half of the screen consists of three modules, Detection History, Scanner, and Real-Time Protection.
+Clicking on any of these will provide a selection of additional options and settings.

 Score: 5 / 5

-This is where the Malwarebytes experience ends for free users, since "Real-Time Protection" is limited to paying customers.
-This is divided into four categories:
+This is where the Malwarebytes experience ends for free users since Real-Time Protection is limited to paying subscribers.
+This is divided into four layers:

-"Web Protection" alerts you to dangerous websites, phishing attempts, and other online hustles.
-"Malware Protection" wards off programs that would harm your computer, such as viruses, adware, and other unwanted software.
-"Ransomware Protection" defends you against so-called extortion Trojans, which take your files or folders hostage (by encrypting them), and only free them after you pay a hefty ransom.
-"Exploit Protection" identifies malicious software that exploits weaknesses and errors in your system for its benefit.
+Web Protection alerts you to dangerous websites, phishing attempts, and other online hustles.
+Malware and PUP Protection wards off programs that would harm your computer, such as viruses, adware, and other unwanted software.
+Ransomware Protection defends you against so-called extortion Trojans, which take your files or folders hostage (by encrypting them), only freeing them after you pay a hefty ransom.
+Rounding things out, Exploit Protection identifies malicious software that takes advantage of weaknesses and errors in your system.

 Score: 3 / 5